12 Sep When can you start running after having a baby?

 Why to see an exercise physiologist?

-Exercise physiologists have further education and in-depth understanding of the physiological changes in your body brought on by pregnancy, birth, surgery and rehabilitation for the pelvis & pelvic floor.
+Exercise physiologists have further education and in-depth understanding of the physiological changes in your body brought on by pregnancy, birth, surgery and rehabilitation for the pelvis and pelvic floor.

-Working with our exercise physiologists can help transition you back to exercise safely after birth, with rehabilitation for your abdomen & pelvic floor, and graduated return to exercise, sport & running!
+Working with our exercise physiologists can help transition you back to exercise safely after birth, with rehabilitation for your abdomen and pelvic floor, and graduated return to exercise, sport and running!